What Are the Pros and Cons of Credit Cards?

 9. Currency Conversion

-When visiting a foreign nation, credit cards can render currency conversion unnecessary.
-Use your credit card to make all of your purchases and let your issuer take care of the conversion.
+When visiting a foreign nation, credit cards can make currency conversion unnecessary.
+Use your credit card to make all of your purchases and let your issuer handle the conversion.

 When you use a credit card, you can get a competitive exchange rate and a fair currency conversion fee—or none at all.